makeithappenmike/wtf-code/README.md

 * To submit the snippet to OpenAI, click the Submit button below the editor.
 An API call is then made to OpenAI with some pre-configured settings and an explanation is rendered to the text area below the editor, which you can edit, name and save.
 * To remove a snippet, select the Delete button.
+* To share a snippet, click on the Share button (sharing is limited to sending to yourself at this time)

 ## Contributing
 To contribute, follow the Installation steps below.
-Because there are multiple sensitive API keys required to work with this app (specifically, for connecting to OpenAI and Mandrill and our MongoDB), you'll either need to reach out to us to coordinate sharing of these keys or you'll need to create accounts with [OpenAI](https://www.apoenai.com) and [Mandrill](https://www.mandrillapp.com)** as well as your own database.
+Because there are multiple sensitive API keys required to work with this app (specifically, for connecting to OpenAI, Mandrill and our MongoDB), you'll either need to reach out to us to coordinate sharing of these keys or you'll need to create accounts with [OpenAI](https://openai.com/) and [Mandrill](https://www.mandrillapp.com)** as well as your own database.

 ** This also requires a [Mailchimp](https://www.mailchimp.com) account -- they have a free tier and the ability to create a free demo Mandrill account.